 Heart disease and pregnancy can be a dangerous mix for both mother and child.
 During a normal pregnancy, blood volume increases by approximately half, putting a strain on even a healthy heart.
 A diseased heart may have difficulty pumping the additional blood throughout the body during gestation and can be weakened by the demands of labor and delivery.

 Some women may have underlying heart defects that remain unknown until the strain of pregnancy causes the condition to appear.
 Consult your primary care physician or obstetrician if you’re pregnant and display some of these symptoms:

 - breathing difficulties that are not related to the baby’s position

 - heart palpitations — irregular or skipped heartbeats

 - bluish tint to your lips or fingertips (cyanosis)

 Based on your symptoms and medical history, your doctor will perform tests to determine if your heart is functioning normally.
-Some heart conditions, such as stenosis, require antibiotics and intensive care during and after delivery to prevent infection.
-Pregnancy should be avoided with more serious heart conditions, such as unrepaired defects in a woman’s heart chambers.
-Women who have heart disease prior to conceiving should discuss their health with a physician as part of the family planning process to ensure a healthy pregnancy and baby.
+Some heart conditions, such as stenosis (narrowing of the aortic valve) require antibiotics and intensive care during and after delivery to prevent infection.
+If you have more serious heart conditions such as unrepaired defects in your heart chambers, your doctor may advise you not to become pregnant.
+If you had heart disease before conceiving, discuss your health with a physician as part of the family planning process to help you have a healthy pregnancy and baby.